 Finally, I threw them in a blender and pulverized them to a powder!

-Shared at Green Thumb Thursday, From the Farm Blog Hop, and Homestead Barn Hop.
+Shared at Green Thumb Thursday, From the Farm Blog Hop, Homestead Barn Hop, and Tasty Tuesdays.

 Disclosure: This post contains affiliate links, which means I may receive a very small commission if you click the link and buy something.
 This helps support my blogging activities, and the price you pay will be no different than if you arrived at the same destination through any other link.
 My opinions are my own, to be sure.
 If I link to a product and say I like it -- I truly like it! :-) Thanks for reading and following Stephlin's Mountain.